Safari is the default browser in the Apple ecosystem, and users seem satisfied with its offerings more often than not.

 Moreover, if it asks whether you want to install Macintosh HD or Macintosh HD – Data, choose Macintosh HD.

-The reinstall process is a more time-consuming method than previously and would also result in wiping off all the data from your Mac.
+Note: The reinstall process is a more time-consuming method than previously and would wipe off all your Mac’s data.
 So only proceed with this approach if you don’t have a Time Machine backup.

-Making changes to the operating system just for the sake of downgrading to an earlier app build might not be a cup of tea for everyone.
+Making changes to the operating system just to downgrade to an earlier app build is risky.
 Apple should have provided a more straightforward approach to carrying out a rollback.

-Talking about more accessible approaches, a couple of third-party apps do exist that claim to do this job.
+Talking about more accessible approaches, a couple of third-party apps claim to do this job.
 However, they tend to give varying degrees of success.
-So the above two methods seem to be the best route forward.